kissgyorgy/my-stars/README.md

 ## Python

+- [verigak/progress](https://github.com/verigak/progress) - Easy to use progress bars for Python
+- [jazzband/pip-tools](https://github.com/jazzband/pip-tools) - A set of tools to keep your pinned Python dependencies fresh.
 - [intel/cve-bin-tool](https://github.com/intel/cve-bin-tool) - This tool scans for a number of common, vulnerable components (openssl, libpng, libxml2, expat and a few others) to let you know if your system includes common libraries with known vulnerabilities.
 - [JJJados/lzwfile](https://github.com/JJJados/lzwfile) - Python module for decompressing lzw files.
 - [sviehb/binwalk](https://github.com/sviehb/binwalk) - Firmware Analysis Tool